Introducing Anthropology and its Subjects: History, Poverty and Social Transformation

 By following the history of the heterogeneous category of "the poor" from an anthropological perspective, this course is designed as an introduction to both mainstream and development anthropology on the master level.

-The course aims to provide students with the basic analytical tools for addressing critical issues of globalization particularly as they affect the South, by linking method and theory in anthropology with the detailed case material and thematic studies that emerges from field research.
-By focusing on poverty, the course aims to develop student´s grasp of the ways in which anthropologists have theorised social and economic change, and sensitise students to the ethical implications of anthropologists practical engagement with development intervention both during the colonial and post-colonial era.
+The course aims to provide students with the basic analytical tools for addressing critical issues of change and globalization, by linking method and theory in anthropology with the detailed case material and thematic studies that emerges from field research.
+By focusing on poverty, the course aims to develop students´ grasp of the ways in which anthropologists have theorised social and economic change, and sensitise students to the ethical implications of anthropologists¿ practical engagement with development intervention both during the colonial and post-colonial era.

 Lectures and seminars